OUR APOTHECARY IN BATTLE GROUND IS RUN BY PHYSICIANS. EXPERTS IN NATURAL MEDICINE!

 Our line of medicinal teas was very popular.

 Dr Stansbury published another herbal medicine book, the

 PCOS Health and Nutrition Guide, and in these years published dozens of scholarly articles for medical journals and gave over 100 lectures at professional conferences.

-Upon taking over apothecary operations for ourselves again, the Happy Days Returned!!
+Upon addressing dysfunctional apothecary operations, the Happy Days Returned!!

 With the several challenging years now solidly behind us, the business flourished and grew.

-We installed a new roof and added a new solarium on to our apothecary to give us more space to accomodate the growing business.
+We installed a new roof and added a new solarium on to our apothecary to give us more space to accommodate the growing business.

 A life long plant lover, Dr Stansbury started propagating house plants and exotic medicinals in the solarium.

 Dr Stansbury's Reasearch Grants were renewed!